pacmr/Wildcard-Certificate/README.md

 # Wildcard-Certificate
-Create your own self signed Wildcard Certificate with root CA.
+Create your own self signed Wildcard Certificate with root CA for Android, Iphone, Windows and Linux.

 Run the bash script on a Linux machine and it generates the following files:
 - root_CA.key